Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: Notation, background and related work

-see \cite[Section 2]{CLS2024}.
-The polynomial that minimizes the above sum is called the \emph{CG polynomial} and its denoted by $\varphi^{\text{CG}}_k$, and its roots are called the \emph{Ritz values} of $A$\footnote{These are also the eigenvalues of the tridiagonal matrix that is (implicitly) generated by the CG algorithm and the Lanczos process at each iteration step.}.
+see~\cite[Section 2]{CLS2024}.
+The polynomial that minimizes the above sum is called the \emph{CG polynomial} and it is denoted by $\varphi^{\text{CG}}_k$, and its roots are called the \emph{Ritz values} of $A$\footnote{These are also the eigenvalues of the tridiagonal matrix that is (implicitly) generated by the CG algorithm and the Lanczos process at each iteration.}.
 This expression will be helpful to explain the experimental setting in Section~\ref{sec:experiments}.

-It is well-known that the CG algorithm has multiple mathematical interpretations.
-It can be seen as a projection process onto Krylov subspaces, as the Lanczos method for computing eigenvalues, as the Gauss-Christoffel quadrature of a Riemann-Stieltjes integral with respect to a certain distribution function with given points of increase, as the Stieltjes recurrence for generating orthonormal polynomials, and more.
-For a detailed exploration of these interconnections, see \cite[Section 3]{LS2012}.
+It is well known that the CG algorithm has multiple mathematical interpretations.
+It can be seen as a projection process onto Krylov subspaces, as the Lanczos method for computing eigenvalues, as the Gauss--Christoffel quadrature of a Riemann--Stieltjes integral with respect to a certain distribution function with given points of increase, as the Stieltjes recurrence for generating orthonormal polynomials, and more.
+For a detailed exploration of these interconnections, see~\cite[Section 3]{LS2012}.